 The closing date for applications for entry to the course will be the end of June of the year of admission; however, late applications will be considered in the event of places not being filled.

-The course runs one-year full-time or two-year part time (PT not available 2018 intake).
+The course runs one-year full-time or two-year part time.
 Course attendance comprises three-day blocks each month (Tuesday to Thursday) to facilitate work release.
 Each course attendance day consists of six hours of lecture sessions, workshops or tutorials.

 The course comprises 90 ECTS credits in total.
 The course comprises twelve taught modules and a dissertation module.